Not sure

 In this first in a series of articles, Justin Muscolino, GRC Solutions' Head of North American Training Operations, considers the challenges the situation poses for remaining compliant.
 He offers three ways to meet them.

-Most staff are still working from home, far from their place of work.
-But does working from home mean that we no longer have to fulfill our work responsibilities?
+Many staff are still working from home, far from their place of work.
+But does working from home mean that we no longer have to fulfil our work responsibilities?
 The obvious answer is no. Staff need to be reminded of their obligations when it comes to carrying out their job functions.

 The same logic applies to our AML obligations.
 Staff need to be continuously trained and to have their knowledge refreshed, to reinforce the key elements of an AML compliance program, and to be reminded about what could happen if it is not followed.